Angatar/mailman2/README.md

 ## DNS configuration
 Several records on your DNS are required to make mailman, exim4 and the web interfaces work properly (the txt records are optional but good practice).
 - 1 **A** record for your domain or subdomain to declare your web interfaces that will allows to manage your mailing lists.
-This record has to correpond to your `URL_HOST` and has to point to the IP of the server running this container or to the IP of your load-balancer in case your IT is scalled on several nodes.
+This record has to correspond to your `URL_HOST` and has to point to the IP of the server running this container or to the IP of your load-balancer in case your IT is scaled on several nodes.
-- If your `URL_HOST` and `EMAIL_HOST` are different you'll also need an **A** record for your `EMAIL_HOST` to declare the subdomain/domain that will be associated to your email server/load-balancer/reverse-proxy.
+- If your `URL_HOST` and `EMAIL_HOST` are different, you'll also need an **A** record for your `EMAIL_HOST` to declare the subdomain/domain that will be associated to your email server/load-balancer/reverse-proxy.
 - 1 **PTR** record that will redirect your `EMAIL_HOST` IP address to your `EMAIL_HOST` name for reverse DNS lookups.
 - 1 **MX** record to declare that your `EMAIL_HOST` is authorised to send email for your domain/subdomain name.
 - 1 **TXT** record to declare your DKIM public key (the txt record including the public key is provided in the container logs)